 Idaho has a Homeowner’s Exemption for owner-occupied homes, including manufactured homes, that are primary dwellings.
 The exemption includes the value of your home and up to one acre of land.
 Taxes are computed on the remaining value.
 You may also receive the Homeowner’s Exemption if you are paying occupancy taxes.

-Homeowner applications are available from your county Assessor’s office or under “FORMS” on the website.
+Homeowner applications are available from your county Assessor’s Office or file online under “Forms and Applications” under the Assessor Menu.
 When an application is approved, the exemption is generally permanent as long as you own and occupy the property as your Primary Residence.
 If the property is sold, the new owner must file a new application.

 You may also qualify for the Property Tax Reduction (commonly known as Circuit Breaker), if you meet the income requirements and fit one of the following categories:

-The application may be obtained from your county Assessor or via our website under “FORMS”.
+The application may be obtained from your county Assessor or under “Forms and Applications” under the Assessor Menu from late January through the April deadline.
 The PTR application must be filed each year between January 1st and April 15th.

 The owner will then contact the Building Department located within his or her jurisdiction for inspection to verify the home is set according to Idaho Code 63-304.